 PROBLEM CAUSE AND SOLUTION Controller screen is in darkness Check that there is power to the Grease Boss.
 Check that the internal circuit breaker located next to the controller is ON.
 Extraction cycle either did not take place, or did not The extraction cycle will not take place while the controller is in manual or set up mode. appear to take place Test the Roller works using the manual mode.
 Was the power off when the cycle should have started or drop out during the cycle?
 Is the display clock time correct to "Standard" time?
 Roller will not run Place in manual mode and select ROLL.
 Check for voltage at the controller output.
 230V - THIS CHECK SHOULD BE CARRIED OUT BY A CERTIFIED TECHNICIAN Check the grub screw and fix with loctite if necessaty.
 Check the motor gearbox seal, if oil is leaking from the seal then the gearbox is likely to have failed.
-Hot water solenoid not Place in manual mode and select HEAT.
-Check for voltage at the controller output. working 230V - THIS CHECK SHOULD BE CARRIED OUT BY A CERTIFIED TECHNICIAN Check that the level in the Grease Boss has not been high and the nozzles have become blocked.
+Hot water solenoid not working Place in manual mode and select HEAT.
+Check for voltage at the controller output.
+230V - THIS CHECK SHOULD BE CARRIED OUT BY A CERTIFIED TECHNICIAN Check that the level in the Grease Boss has not been high and the nozzles have become blocked.
 Rinse solenoid not working Place in manual mode and select RINS.
 Check for voltage at the controller output.
 230V - THIS CHECK SHOULD BE CARRIED OUT BY A CERTIFIED TECHNICIAN Check that the level in the Grease Boss has not been high and the nozzles have become blocked.
-Pump will not work Place in manual mode and select RINS.
-Check for voltage at the controller output.
-230V - THIS CHECK SHOULD BE CARRIED OUT BY A CERTIFIED TECHNICIAN Check that pump has not become blocked with solids.
 Unpredictable sequence Has the default program cycle sequence been modified? behaviour Care must be taken to not overlap any cycles or have any two cycles attempting to start at the same time, unpredictable behaviour can be expected.
 The controller clock keeps reverting to year 2000 when powered up The controller battery needs replacing.